sakundi/sakundi-docs/docs/docs/user-section/using-zikuani-third-party.md

 hide_table_of_contents: true
 custom_edit_url: null
 ---
-# 🧪 Tutorial: How to integrate customer code with the Zikuani wallet to obtain proofs of indentity
+# 🧪 Tutorial: How to integrate customer code with the Zikuani wallet to obtain proofs of identity

 This tutorial explains how to create an OAuth 2.0 client using `Express.js` and `axios` to authenticate and receive a **verifiable credential** using zero-knowledge proofs.
 In the end, the client can obtain a proof of the user's identity without needing to access sensitive data.